EDM115/unrar-alpine/README.md

 - The version from the download link
 - The version from the `unrar` binary
 - The date at which it was made released
-- The checksum of the 2 built `unrar`s
+- The checksum of the built `unrar`
 - The checksum of the downloaded source code archive

 This repo will check every day at 8 AM UTC if a new version is available, and if it is the case, will built and release it.